ashleymills/Reachability.swift/README.md

             }
         }
     }
-    reachability?.whenUnreachable = { reachability in
+    reachability!.whenUnreachable = { reachability in
         // this is called on a background thread, but UI updates must
         // be on the main thread, like this: dispatch_async(dispatch_get_main_queue()) {